 When you look at terms such as high net worth individuals or ultra high net worth individuals, it means something different.

-HNW, VHNW, or UHNW do not account for your primary residence and real estate, and measures mainly financial liquid assets like cash, stocks, bonds, mutual funds, GIC’s, ETFs etc.
+HNW, VHNW, or UHNW do not account for your primary residence and real estate.

-What does High Net Worth in Canada Mean?
+A Study of High Net Worth Individuals in Canada

 Then there’s the middle term for someone who falls between high net worth and ultra high net worth.
 It’s called VHNW.